Novoair: History

-NOVOAIR was established in October 2007 as an aviation service provider as the business diversification of parent company Tusuka Group with directors Arshad Jamal, Faiz Khan, Mofizur Rahman, and Fayzur Rahman Badal.
+Novoair was established in October 2007 as an aviation service provider as the business diversification of parent company Tusuka Group with directors Arshad Jamal, Faiz Khan, Mofizur Rahman, and Fayzur Rahman Badal.
 The process of establishing a scheduled airline began in late 2011.
-NOVOAIR launched a commercial operation on 9 Jan 2013 with Embraer 145 jet aircraft.
-Later the Embraer fleet was replaced with ATR 72-500 turboprop aircraft.
-The airline currently operates to all domestic destinations of the country, with the lone international destination of Kolkata.
+Novoair launched its commercial operations on January 9, 2013, with two Embraer 145 jet aircraft, becoming the first Bangladeshi airline to operate this type.

-In July 2013, NOVOAIR launched Smiles, the frequent-flyer program of the airline.
+In July 2013, Novoair launched Smiles, the frequent-flyer program of the airline.
 Smiles is the first frequent-flyer program for domestic flights in Bangladesh's aviation history.
 Tiered benefits include special offers, travel packages, waiting list priority, priority services (sales counter, check-in and boarding) and excess baggage allowance.

-NOVOAIR received the Monitors best domestic airlines award in 2014.